-A continuation of recent trade trends could actually restore net growth in manufacturing jobs in the next few years, and it could even restore manufacturing employment to its previous peak by
+A continuation of recent trade trends could actually restore net growth in manufacturing jobs in the next few years, and it could even restore manufacturing employment to its previous peak by early in the next century.

 In short, one of the basic trends that we have not liked about our economy, the decline of manufacturing jobs, is in the process of being arrested and reversed because of the export surge.
 That is a enormous benefit.
 I want to underline it.